-Our business practices have become more visible as a public company, and this could impact our competitive environment and our risk of potential litigation.
+Our business practices are more visible as a public company, and this could impact our competitive environment and our risk of potential litigation.

-As a result of disclosure of information in filings required of a public company, our business and financial condition have become more visible potentially exposing us to new competition and threatened or actual litigation, including by competitors and other third parties.
+As a result of disclosure of information in filings required of a public company, our business and financial condition are more visible than a privately-held company, potentially exposing us to new competition and threatened or actual litigation, including by competitors and other third parties.
 New competition could result in reduced sales of our products and adversely impact our profitability.
 If lawsuits prevail against us, our business and operating results could be adversely affected, and even if the claims do not result in litigation or are resolved in our favor, these claims, and the time and resources necessary to resolve them, could divert the resources of our management and adversely affect our business and operating results.